aryamihirs/ViSP-ProjectionExercise/README.md

 # ViSP-3Dto2D-src
-Code for building the dll, that uses ViSP library to project 3D points to 2D, given camera parameters.
+Code for building the dll, that uses ViSP library to project 3D points to 2D, given some camera parameters.
 We will use cmake to build the project.
-I will explain, how to do this in windows.
+This is how we go about doing this in windows:

+1. Clone the Repository

+2. Open Cmake.

+-